This post may contain affiliate links. Read our disclosure policy here.

 - Prepare the salmon

-Pat salmon fillets dry on both sides with a paper towel.
-Rub all over with oil, then season with salt and pepper to taste.
-Sprinkle 1 teaspoon of Cajun seasoning on top of the salmon fillets. - Sear the salmon
+Pat salmon fillets dry on both sides with a paper towel so the seasonings stick to them.
+Rub all over with oil, then season. - Sear the salmon

-Heat a pan over medium-high heat, place salmon fillets, skin side-up (if using with skin), and sear the tops for about 4 to 6 minutes, flip the salmon, and cook an additional 6 to 8 minutes, until the salmon flakes separate easily.
-Turn off the heat.
+Sear the salmon fillets skin side-up (if using with skin), then flip and cook until the salmon flakes separate easily.
 Salmon cooking times will vary by the thickness of the salmon pieces. - Prepare the seasoning

-While the salmon cooks, combine the softened butter with the remaining 3 teaspoons of Cajun seasoning (1 tablespoon) in a small dish. - Combine and serve
+While the salmon cooks, combine the softened butter with the remaining Cajun seasoning. - Combine and serve

-Place a generous dollop of Cajun butter on top of each salmon fillet, allow it to melt for 30 seconds, and plate the salmon.
-Use the back of a spoon to spread Cajun butter over the top.
+Place a generous dollop of Cajun butter on top of each salmon fillet and allow it to melt for 30 seconds.
+Then, spread Cajun butter over the top with the back of a spoon.

 Make next: Cajun Salmon Pasta

 You can also check the salmon using a meat thermometer as well or read this full article on time and temperature of cooking salmon.
-If you prefer to bake it, you can use the salmon in foil method.
+If you prefer to bake it, you can use the salmon in foil method or bake cajun salmon on a sheet pan.

 Quick Cajun Salmon